Last updated on March 12th, 2018 at 11:21 am

 My friend Nagi from RecipeTin Eats teases me all the time about all my meatball recipes and after a few emails back and forth we had the brilliant idea to have a meatball-a-thon.
 After a lot of deliberation we decided to stick with the name Monday Meatball Mania, or as I have shortened it, triple M. On the last Monday of every month we will both post a meatball recipe.
 The rules are simple, there are no rules.
 Whatever crazy and tasty meatball concoctions we can come up with we’ll share them with you.
 Anything goes.

-Meatballs are great, you can bake them, you can fry them, you can slow cook them, you can stuff them with cheese and make them all gooey and delicious, they’re great in sandwiches, spaghetti and meatballs, meatballs casseroles, meatballs in soups, meatballs on pizza, I’d even put them on a salad, the sky is the limit.
-Maybe I should open a meatball food truck, all this sounds too good!
-Have I sold you yet on the beauty of meatballs?
+Meatballs are great, they’re versatile, and they’re great in and on everything.
+You can bake them, you can fry them, you can slow cook them, you can stuff them with cheese and make them all gooey and delicious, they’re great in sandwiches, spaghetti and meatballs, meatball casseroles, meatballs in soups, meatballs on pizza, I’d even put them on a salad, the sky is the limit.

 Embrace the meatball!